 There is more evidence for L-Citrulline on its own, but that’s not to say that means it’s actually better.

-One thing to keep in mind is that you get less citrulline in the overall dosage of citrulline malate gram for gram.
+One thing to keep in mind is that you get less citrulline in the overall dosage of citrulline malate, gram for gram.
 If your pre-workout says “citrulline malate 2:1” that means 2 grams of citrulline for every gram of malic acid.

-So, 6 grams of citrulline malate is actually 4 grams of l-citrulline and 2 grams of malic acid.
+So, 6 grams of citrulline malate is actually 4 grams of L-citrulline and 2 grams of malic acid.
 This is one area where L-Citrulline has a leg up, because 6 grams of L-Citrulline is all citrulline.

 So, when choosing which one to get, it comes down to what you’re looking for.

 If you are curious about which one will enhance blood flow more, I would choose L-Citrulline.
-If you want to boost overall performance more, I would choose citrulline malate.
+If you want to boost overall performance even more, I would choose citrulline malate.

-Also keep in mind that many pre-workouts, like Project-1, have other ingredients on top of citrulline malate to maximize blood flow.
+Also, keep in mind that many pre-workouts, like Project-1, have other ingredients on top of citrulline malate to maximize blood flow.
 Doing this gives you the added benefits of the malic acid, but can help increase the pump you get even more!

 What Else You Should Know About L-Citrulline Vs. Citrulline Malate

 Yes, they can both help increase blood flow, reduce blood pressure, and improve performance.
-But, citrulline malate though, in my opinion, can provide that little extra benefit of better performance ... making it even more worth it.
+But, citrulline malate, though, in my opinion, can provide that little extra benefit of better performance ... making it even more worth it.
 Plus, when you throw in other vasodilators, like in Project-1, you can truly get the best of both worlds.

 And look, I understand ... getting big pumps in the gym is ideal, and we all love to see and feel it while working out.

-But, that’s not the most important thing when it comes to getting results.
+But that’s not the most important thing when it comes to getting results.

 In fact, if you want to lose body fat, the key is in your nutrition...